 12. Dog nutrition became a great business opportunity after World War II.

 America began to produce (and consume) mass amounts of food making each more convenient than ever.
 Pet food companies opened up and initially provided the left overs.
 However, today our pets have more options, some much healthier than others.
+Do some research before you feed your pets.
 Please don’t feed your pets the cheap junk on the shelf at the store.
 They deserve better than that!

 13. Dogs have about 200 million scent receptors in their noses.